industrial kettle with agitator

 Gas heating

-Gas offers good thermal power and is often attractive due to operational cost.
+Gas offers good thermal power and is usually attractive due to operational cost.
 It works well in traditional food applications, especially when heating water, syrups, or products of moderate viscosity is required.

 Steam heating